-Done with a series of mummified relics, of all things, in Nation.
+Done with a series of mummified relics in Nation.
 The main characters flee the cloud of noxious dust that is quickly filling the cave, stopping halfway because there's a gap in the mummies and they think the chain will stop... until a flying rib manages to score a perfect hit.

 The Hunt for Red October introduces a Soviet submarine, with an overworked technician failing to notice that one gauge is a bit too high.
 Ten pages later, a sphere of molten metal has destroyed the sub.

 It's worse than that.
 He noticed the gauge was a bit too high, but he was prevented from fixing it by the urgency of their mission.
 The book then goes into detail about how, to save money, the Soviet Navy used steel instead of titanium for a small "flapper" valve which, when subjected to the hot radioactive water of the nuclear power plant cooling system, warped ever so slightly, causing small "waves" in the cooling pipe water.
 These waves grew larger and larger over time until eventually the system, not designed to deal with the pressure variation, sprung a leak.
 This then results in the reactor going critical, melting down, and every single person on the submarine dying from either drowning or asphyxiation.
 Because of a ten-cent savings in metal costs.